splunk/addonfactory-ucc-generator/docs/entity/validators.md

 ### Common Properties

 - `type`<span class="required-asterisk">\*</span> specifies which validator type to use.
-- `errorMsg` optional parameter used to pass custom error message displayed when validation fails.
+- `errorMsg` is an optional parameter used to specify a custom error message that displays when validation fails.
 UCC provides [default error messages](https://github.com/splunk/addonfactory-ucc-generator/blob/develop/ui/src/constants/messageDict.ts).

 ### String